 One thing to know about these types of drumming gigs is that they almost always require above-average reading skills.
 But, the way I see it, even a drummer at a beginner level of reading can grow his or her skills to above average (musical or show-ready) in less than a year if you put in the effort.

 The best way to steadily improve and work towards being able to play for musicals and shows is to read at least one piece of music each day.
 Practicing hits, time changes, and odd meter is also imperative for these types of careers for drumming.

 This drumming job is a little different because it isn’t you directly playing.
 However, it takes experience and knowledge of playing the drums to be able to write well about the topic.

 Writing about drums has allowed me to grow my reach to drummers all over the world and educate in new ways I never thought possible.
 You can make great money from writing articles, books, and blogs about drumming.
 And, the bigger picture to see is that writing makes you an expert.

 I’ve been fortunate enough to have success from writing about drums and it has opened doors that I never imagined.
 Plus, you can do it when you want, where you want, and how you want, all while helping people and tapping into another aspect of your creativity.

 6) Playing Local Shows

-Maegan W. teaches drums, songwriting, and more in San Diego, CA. She earned a degree in Percussion from the Musician’s Institute, and has been teaching private lessons since 2004.
-Learn more about Maegan here!
+Lucas W. teaches drums, songwriting, and more in San Diego, CA. She earned a degree in Percussion from the Musician’s Institute and has been teaching private lessons since 2004.
+Learn more about Lucas here!